HaoWang47/GenePCG/README.md

 # Data Preparation

 To apply PCGII on omics dataset, some data pre-processing is necessary.
 For example, gene expression data is supposed to be normalized.
 Depending on the biological assumptions, treatment effects (group means) can be subtracted ahead if the covariance structures are believe to be the same across treatment groups.
-Mathematical standardization is not required.
+Mathematical standardization is not required, which will be automatically done within the function.

 Example: